QEMU Integration

-When you create a project using this extension commands, there is Dockerfile which can be used with the Microsoft Remote Containers Extension.
-You can open any project inside a container with the Remote Containers: Open Folder in Container.. command.
+When you create a project using this extension’s commands, a Dockerfile is included for use with the Dev Containers.
+You can open any project inside a container with the Dev Containers: Open Folder in Container command.

-ESP-IDF setup can include a fork of Espressif QEMU fork for Espressif devices, which can be used for emulated development.
-You can make sure is installed it by running python $IDF_PATH/tools/idf_tools.py install qemu-xtensa qemu-riscv32 in the ESP-IDF: Open ESP-IDF Terminal terminal.
+The ESP-IDF setup can include a fork of the Espressif QEMU for Espressif devices, which is used for emulated development.
+Ensure it is installed by running python $IDF_PATH/tools/idf_tools.py install qemu-xtensa qemu-riscv32 in the ESP-IDF: Open ESP-IDF Terminal terminal.

 Note